kilrau/Lightning-Swap-PoC-v2/Concept.md

 # A new approach to cross-chain swaps on lightning

-There are 2 players A and B which want to swap BTC for LTC instantly and without involvement of any third party.
+Let's assume there are 2 players A and B which want to swap BTC for LTC instantly and without involvement of any third party.
 A agrees to exchange x BTC for y LTC from B. Since there is no trust between the parties, they can't do this in two separate transactions; it must be done in a single atomic swap operation on lightning.

 ## Current Approach